-It can be overwhelming for someone who is just beginning their journey in wine to identify wine aromas.
-Even when using an aroma wheel or wine-lexicon from the Wine and Spirit Education Trust (WSET), there’s always a question about whether someone can genuinely smell a particular characteristic.
-Or whether they think they smell a familiar note because it’s something they just read.
+It can be overwhelming for someone just beginning their wine journey to identify wine aromas.
+Even when using an aroma wheel or wine lexicon from the Wine and Spirit Education Trust (WSET), there’s always a question about whether someone can genuinely smell a particular characteristic.
+Or whether they smell a familiar note because it’s something they just read.

 To add to the confusion, not every wine exhibits the three main types of wine aromas: primary, secondary and tertiary.
-The ambiguity makes it all the more difficult for everyone, including wine professionals, to differentiate what they’re smelling and where it derives.
+The ambiguity makes it difficult for everyone, including wine professionals, to differentiate what they’re smelling and where it derives.

 Fortunately, we can help ease confusion surrounding primary, secondary, and tertiary wine aromas by knowing three general steps in winemaking.